Detailed Graduate School Information

 Your motivation -- Can't think of what else to do next?
 Don't think of graduate school as a way to hide from the job search.
 You face wasting a lot of resources.
 Two of the reasons frequently given by students who have withdrawn from graduate programs are a dislike of concentrated academic work and a realization that they had not defined their career goals adequately and clearly.
 Consider carefully before deciding to pursue graduate school.
 Only go if you're passionate and want to develop your skill set in a certain area.

-If you are struggling to figure out if graduate school is right for you consider making an appointment with your Career Advisor in the Career Center by visiting our Appointment Scheduling Pageto discuss the pros and cons and to explore all possible paths.
+If you are struggling to figure out if graduate school is right for you consider making an appointment with your Career Advisor in Career Education & Development by visiting our Appointment Scheduling Pageto discuss the pros and cons and to explore all possible paths.

 "Grad School: To Go Or Not To Go?"
 Job Choices: 2012, p.
 71